 Methods and design

 TnT is a cluster-randomised feasibility trial over seven months with parallel qualitative and economic assessments.
-The outcome is measured within one academic year to optimise follow up in a hard to reach group.
+The outcome is measured within one academic year to optimise follow up.

 Both the current feasibility study and a future, definitive trial will be cluster randomised.
 This is to avoid contamination which may arise if students were individually randomised within the same college, as sexual partners could potentially be allocated to different groups.
 The cluster design also reflects how TnT would be rolled out in practice, with college visits once each term.

 Six FE colleges in London will be included.
 At each college for two days 80 consecutive sexually active students aged 16-24 will be recruited from public areas (total 480 students across all six colleges).
+Research assistants will approach students in common room areas.
+The students will be asked if they are willing to help with research on sexual health.
+Potentially eligible students will be invited to come to the study table where recruiters will explain that as the study is about chlamydia and sexually transmitted infections, only students who have had penetrative sexual intercourse should consider taking part.
+Those who are interested will be given a patient information sheet and consent form to read and encouraged to ask questions.

 Exclusion criteria

-Students who have never had penetrative sexual intercourse.
+Students who self-reported never having had penetrative sexual intercourse.

-Students with severe learning disability.
+Students with severe learning disability as identified by college identification badges.

 Randomisation will take place once recruitment is completed and baseline data collected for all colleges.
-Colleges will be randomly allocated into intervention (TnT) or control group (no TnT) in a 1:1 ratio by the trial statistician.
+Colleges will be randomly allocated into intervention (TnT) or control group (no TnT) in a 1:1 (i.e. equal allocation) ratio by the trial statistician.
 The randomisation will be constrained to ensure three colleges are allocated to each group.
-Recruitment of colleges and participants will take place prior to group allocation, and therefore the baseline data collection from students will be blind to treatment group.
+Recruitment of colleges and participants will take place prior to group allocation to ensure allocation concealment and prevent selection bias, and therefore the baseline data collection from students will be blind to treatment group.

 Participants will be asked to provide samples (urines for males and self-taken vaginal swabs for females) at baseline and after 7 months and to complete questionnaires on sexual lifestyle and healthcare use at both time points.
+Questionnaire data was collected using encrypted tablet computers, at the college.
+As a contingency, paper questionnaires were used as back up.
 All participants will be informed that baseline samples will not be tested for 7 months and advised to get screened separately from the study in the event they are allocated to the control group.